-The United States District Court for the Central District of California has created a “Pro Bono Panel” of law firms to represent pro se plaintiffs who have filed civil actions with the Court.
-Generally, the pro se plaintiffs are prisoners claiming violations of their constitutional rights.
+The United States District Court for the Central District of California has created a “Pro Bono Panel” of private law firms that have volunteered to make attorneys available for appointment to represent pro se parties in Central District cases.

 Internally generated costs are not reimbursable.
 For example, costs of computer-assisted research, internal photocopying and/or printing of documents, and overhead costs, such as telephone service, are not reimbursable.

-The maximum reimbursement of covered expenses should not exceed $10,000.00 for a case.
+The total reimbursement of covered expenses should not exceed $10,000.00 per case.

-Any out-of-pocket expenses reimbursed to the law firm must, if previously reimbursed under this policy, be repaid to the Attorney Admissions Fund upon recovery of a judgment or settlement resulting in a monetary award to plaintiff.
+Unless otherwise ordered by the Court, any out-of-pocket expenses reimbursed under this policy must be repaid to the Attorney Admission Fund when a judgment, settlement, or award of costs results in a monetary award to the party represented pro bono.
 This repayment must be made prior to any disbursement to counsel, the plaintiff, or any other person.

-The funds for reimbursement are provided by the Central District’s Attorney Admissions Fund.
-Orders providing for reimbursement are to be signed by the CJA attorney and forwarded for payment to the Clerk of Court.
+The funds for reimbursement are provided by the Central District’s Attorney Admission Fund.
+Forms authorizing reimbursement are to be signed by the staff attorney who manages pro bono appointments on behalf of the Court (“Staff Attorney”) and forwarded for payment to the Clerk of Court.